intuiface/intuiface-cdk/libs/core/README.md

 maxValue?: number;

 /**
- * True if property is read only in Intuiface Composer.
+ * True if property is read-only in Intuiface Composer.
  * Optional (default: false)
  */
 readOnly?: boolean;

 /**
  * The type of the property.
+ * It's optional but it's better to specify it for Binding conversion.
  * Can  be :
  * - String
  * - Number